10 Must-Pack Items for Your Suitcase

 We spoke to some seasoned veterans about the definitive Survival Kit – what’s essential to take with you to Spain and what you can leave behind.

 ONE: Number one on most people’s list was an adaptor.
-If you want to recharge your mobile, your laptop or your MP3 player, you’re going to need to connect to the Spanish mains supply, and a two-pin adaptor is the only way you can do this.
+If you want to recharge your mobile, your laptop or your tablet, you’re going to need to connect to the Spanish mains supply, and a two-pin adaptor is the only way you can do this.
 Don’t leave home without one!

 THREE: Surprisingly, reading material came in at number three.
 No matter where you choose to live in Spain, reading material in English is going to be hard to come by so it’s as well to stock up with as many books as you think you’ll need to tide you over till your Christmas visit home.
-We even have some recommendations to get in you in the mood for your new life in Spain.
-Click HERE!

 FOUR: Winter woolies!
 Ignore popular myths and get it into your head that Spanish winters are cold too!
 You’ll need a winter coat, some pullovers, scarves and gloves, just like at home (but possibly for a shorter period of time!).
 Otherwise, you’ll have to fork out for these items when you get here!